 Help a veteran tell their story through a project such as the Veteran’s History Project.
 You can download a VHP field kit from the Library of Congress website.

-13. Help the Greatest Generation to the WWII Memorial
+13. Help the Greatest Generation Get to the WWII Memorial

-A wonderful organization called the Honor Flight Network has flown 110,000 vets mostly in their 80’s and 90’s to the World War II Memorial since it opened in 2004.
+A wonderful organization called the Honor Flight Network has flown 110,000 vets mostly in their 80’s and 90’s to the World War II Memorial for free since it opened in 2004.
 Seeing the WWII Memorial was a real highlight for my Dad before he passed away a few years ago.
+The Greatest Generation is leaving us.
+Learn more about Honor Flight.
+I was touched to meet a flight at the Baltimore Airport last year and it blessed me beyond measure.

 17. Blankets – make handmade blankets for deployed, veterans & wounded